oscer07/toolskit/README.md

 Tool Kit is distributed as a **self-contained executable**, meaning you don't even need the .NET runtime installed on your machine!

+Update YOUR GitHub token placeholder in GithubInstallView `search api of github`

 1. Navigate to the **[Releases](../../releases)** page.
 2. Download the latest `ToolKit-Release-v0.1-beta.zip` or `.tar.gz`.
 3. Extract the archive to your preferred directory.